5 Reasons To Get The Fujifilm X-Pro1

 The X-Pro1 is very robust and beefy, which makes it feel quite durable.
 It has manual knobs and dials like most Fujifilm cameras, and the grip and ergonomics are a lot better than the x100, it feels a lot better to hold for extended periods of time.

-Because Xpro1 is larger and heavier when you add a lens, the x100 wins the portability and compact size award, however, the X-Pro1 feels a lot better to hold in your hand, and feels more comfortable which will make a difference when you're holding it for extended periods of time.
+The X-Pro1 is larger and heavier when you add a lens, so the X100 wins the portability and compact size award, however, the X-Pro1 feels a lot better to hold in your hand, and feels more comfortable which will make a difference when you're holding it for extended periods of time.

 I started my photography journey with the X100T, so having the option to change lenses was not something I had to think about.
 However, having that option creates a lot of possibilities that scale up or down depending on your needs and goals.